top of page

 Exodus 7:1-2

-Then the Lord said to Moses, “See, I have made you like God to Pharaoh, and your brother Aaron will be your prophet.
-You are to say everything I command you, and your brother Aaron is to tell Pharaoh to let the Israelites go out of his country.
+Then the Lord said to Moses, "See, I have made you like God to Pharaoh, and your brother Aaron will be your prophet.
+You are to say everything I command you, and your brother Aaron is to tell Pharaoh to let the Israelites go out of his country."

-In Moses case because Moses showed fear, God had to use Moses's brother Aaron to be the mouthpiece of God putting Moses in a God like position because it was Moses God was speaking to directly.
 But for the people that needed to hear what God was saying, Aaron was used to communicate what God was telling Moses.

 Exodus 7:3-5

-But I will harden Pharaoh’s heart, and though I multiply my signs and wonders in Egypt, he will not listen to you.
+"But I will harden Pharaoh’s heart, and though I multiply my signs and wonders in Egypt, he will not listen to you.
 Then I will lay my hand on Egypt and with mighty acts of judgment I will bring out my divisions, my people the Israelites.
 And the Egyptians will know that I am the Lord when I stretch out my hand against Egypt and bring the Israelites out of it.”

 Exodus 7:8-13

-The Lord said to Moses and Aaron, “When Pharaoh says to you, ‘Perform a miracle,’ then say to Aaron, ‘Take your staff and throw it down before Pharaoh,’ and it will become a snake.”
-So Moses and Aaron went to Pharaoh and did just as the Lord commanded.
-Aaron threw his staff down in front of Pharaoh and his officials, and it became a snake.
 Pharaoh then summoned wise men and sorcerers, and the Egyptian magicians also did the same things by their secret arts.
 Each one threw down his staff and it became a snake.
-But Aaron’s staff swallowed up their staffs. et Pharaoh’s heart became hard and he would not listen to them, just as the Lord had said.
+But Aaron’s staff swallowed up their staffs.
+Yet Pharaoh’s heart became hard and he would not listen to them, just as the Lord had said.

 Exodus 7:14-19; 22-24